CHS cohorts

 Project and course application

-Students to submit application form to Department.
+Students to submit application via online form

 Before 9 am of first Friday of August (for Sem 1 projects) / January (for Sem 2 projects)